 Browsing my streaming library of around 150 titles on my AppleTV 4K, I simply get a list of titles from A-Z. I can’t filter them based on 4K or HDR, or on if they’re a comedy or drama.
 When I highlight a title, it doesn’t offer me recommendations for another movie to watch that’s similar.
 The one thing it does offer than Kaleidescape does not yet is voice search.
 I can tell Siri that I want to watch a Teen Comedy from the 1990’s and get results, and it can even pull from online sources.
 The Strato is oriented around movies that you own and have locally, so integration with Netflix or other services is unlikely to happen.

 Watching films, once you choose something from the menus, is a delight on the Strato.
-My review unit was loaded with a lot of titles, including Rise of the Planet of the Apes that I had bought on 4K Blu-ray but hadn’t gotten around to watching yet.
+My review unit was loaded with a lot of titles, including that I had bought on 4K Blu-ray but hadn’t gotten around to watching yet.
 Since the version on the Strato is identical in quality to the disc, I started it up and watched.
 As I mentioned earlier, the movie started with no trailers or warning screens, it just went straight into the film.
 The film itself looks fantastic with 4K and HDR, along with an Atmos soundtrack that is fantastic.
 If you stop the movie and come back later, the Strato will resume right where you left off.